-The practice of extracting gas from the Earth was previously unknown to me, and moreover, I had no idea that this can cause earthquakes.
-Adding to our list of follies, it seems that humans are now responsible for seismic activity.
-Throughout my research, I collected scientific data and European folklore alike, urgently seeking to intertwine fantastical threads with the reality of artificially-induced earthquakes.
+The practice of extracting gas from the Earth was previously unknown to me, and I had no idea that this could cause earthquakes.
+Adding to our list of follies, it seems humans are now responsible for seismic activity.
+Throughout my research, I collected scientific data and European folklore, urgently seeking to intertwine fantastical threads with the reality of artificially-induced earthquakes.

 I developed the idea of presenting my findings as a music theatre work.
 I wanted to transform the theatre into an auditorium for visitors to experience a pulsating, geological opera.